 As noted on home page: Since the end of this project funding in 2011, and the retirement of the NASA PI in 2012, this web site has received little attention.
 We maintain it because there is still useful and relevant information, and because of the traffic and interest in the Naitonal Forage Map, in particular.
 Even though the Ayers and Harman work is old, there is no known nationwide survey update available.

-Getting Started - Have a hive, want to join? - Don't have a hive?
+Getting Started - Have a hive? - Don't have a hive?
 You too can help!

 If you are a beekeeper with a hive and are in need of a scale, information about obtaining scales can be found in our Scale Hive Protocol document within the section called 'The Scale'.
 If you are interested in keeping a scale hive but are not sure, this detailed document is great place to start.